BU-Spark/ds-mpo-bikes/README.md

 4. Apply sampling strategies to reduce computational load while preserving representative travel patterns.
 5. Analyze and compare the efficiency of different travel modes across time and geography.
 6. Build interactive visualizations to highlight when and where multimodal travel is more efficient.

+## Other Folder

+./dataset-documentation

+This folder contains documentation related to the datasets used in the project.
+Currently, it includes `DATASETDOC-sp25.md`, a README file that provides notes, snapshots, and metadata for the datasets used in this version.